Table of Contents

 Studies show people at the helm of organizations benefit from three to four-month sabbaticals.
 It “arms them with greater confidence in their role upon return, allows them to think outside the box, generating new ideas for effecting change,” and makes them, as David Burkus writes for Forbes, “better able to crystallize the existing vision for the organization and to create a new, more powerful one.”
 In these times of radical change, doesn’t a serious rethink make sense?
 And it turns out, as Burkus found in his research, sabbaticals are also good for the leadership development and succession of interim leaders who fill in during the leave.

 In India, for instance, statistics reveal LinkedIn members spent over 420,000 hours learning in July 2020 alone.
-This high-demand online learning interest centred on both digital skills and adapting to remote working, with five out of the top ten courses focused on soft skills.
+This high-demand online learning interest centered on both digital skills and adapting to remote working, with five out of the top ten courses focused on soft skills.

 The economic impact of COVID has made reskilling an urgent priority for job seekers, employers and employees alike.
 The questions we need to be asking ourselves are: